These connectors make more difference to the sound than you’d think

 Most audiophiles know that loose connections are best avoided and so did I, but for the latest comparison that I carried out, I learned that the damage induced by less than tight connections is even larger than anticipated.

-When biriwring the Apogee Duettas I connected the bass section using good quality hollow bananas that have a very tight fit and the treble section using more loosely fitting bananas.
+When bi-wiring the Apogee Duettas I connected the bass section using good quality hollow bananas that have a very tight fit and the treble section using more loosely fitting bananas.
 The latter bananas were of the type that are smaller in diameter than the hole they should fit, and use a loose metal spring for tension.
-I figured if anything as a result of this, worst case scenario, the midrange would lack some punch and the treble would be more airy rather han solid, which I actually like.
+I figured if anything as a result of this, worst-case scenario, the midrange would lack some punch and the treble would be airier rather than solid, which I actually like.

 Above: good quality bananas, these are made by LOK.

 Above: unknown brand loose-fitting bananas that are best avoided.

 Upon swapping the loosely fitting bananas for milled-from-solid-copper spades, however, the difference was astounding, and not only in the areas where you’d expect.
 The big difference was in the bass, which was now more solid, punchier, better timed and more articulate.
 All this without touching the actual bass cable or its connectors.
 This explains once more that perceived improvements in one area of the frequency spectrum can stem from changes in other parts of the spectrum.
 More precisely: perceived bass quality has a lot to do with the midrange quality.
 Likewise, somehow, treble air and soundstage depth have a connection with the bass quality and range.

 Above: Spades are even better, especially when milled from solid metal, like these made by LOK.

 The loosely fitting level bananas sound tired and unmotivated.
 Pace is slow, focus is blurrier than it can be and dynamics sound compressed.